xingyuansun/pix3d/README.md

 CUDA_VISIBLE_DEVICES=0 python eval.py --list1_path ./list/baseline_output.txt --list1_max_value 255 --list2_path ./list/gt.txt --calc_cd --calc_emd --calc_iou --threshold 0.1 --output_path results.csv
 ```

-Your resutls should be around 0.287 for IoU, 0.119 for CD, and 0.120 for EMD, corresponding to the last row of Table 3 in the paper.
-The numbers might be slightly different from the those reported in the paper because
+Your results should be around 0.287 for IoU, 0.119 for CD, and 0.120 for EMD, corresponding to the last row of Table 3 in the paper.
+The numbers might be slightly different from those reported in the paper because

 - There is randomness in sampling points from voxels;
 - We use an approximation algorithm for calculating EMD;